DevMountain/personal-api/README.md

 ####`DELETE /skills/:id`
 purpose: delete a skill from the list

-###Step 6: Create a simple Angular app for your API
+###Step 6 (Black Diamond): Create a simple Angular app for your API
-* Create an index.html file that includes the Angular js include
+* Create an Angular application using Yeoman
+* Create three routes: `/`, `/me`, and `/skills`
+  * `/` a homepage contains basic information about you (name and location)
+  * `/me` detailed information about you: hobbies, occupations, mentions and friends
-* Create divs that will each display bits of your API's data
+  * `/skills` page that displays your skills
-* Create a new controller js file for every endpoint that you want to show (e.g. SkillsController, HobbiesController, NameController, MentionsController, FriendsController, etc.)
-  * Make sure you include those controllers in your html file
-  * Each controller should perform the appropriate GET to retrieve its data
-* Point each div to its corresponding controller with the ng-controller directive
-* Each endpoint that is writeable (has a POST) should include an input field so the user can POST the information
-  * Use the chatty project as a guide.
-For example, you can copy/paste the directives.js file from chatty into this project to utilize the `ng-enter` directive on your input field.
-If you do, make sure you change the module from 'Chatty' to your app's name in the directives.js
-  * Make sure you include the code necessary for angular to POST your data in the appropriate controller
+* Create a service that handles the network requests (hint: you could create a method for each endpoint, or you could consolidate some into the same method)
+* If you're feeling frisky, made inputs and add the logic necessary to edit any of the "writeable" endpoints

 ###Step 7 (Black Diamond): Add a `/resume` endpoint
 * Add an endpoint that returns a PDF of your resume